dejlek/gid/README.md

 ```D
 override bool opEquals(Object other)
 ```
-Equivalency operator override to be able to compare VariantG objects.
+Equivalency operator overload to be able to compare VariantG objects.

 ```D
 override int opCmp(Object other)
 ```
-Comparison operator override to be able to compare and sort VariantG objects.
+Comparison operator overload to be able to compare and sort VariantG objects.

 ```D
 override string toString()